Basic Setup

 Database Configuration

-Portal requires access to an external database (Postgres or H2) with full read and write access to a dedicated schema (e.g., dshportal).
+Kadeck requires access to an external database (Postgres or H2) with full read and write access to a dedicated schema (e.g., kadeck).
 The default schema used is PUBLIC, but a custom schema can be used for secure environments.
-We recommend using a dedicated database for Portal.
+We recommend using a dedicated database for Kadeck.

 SSL/TLS Certificate

-Deploying Portal with SSL/TLS enabled is strongly recommended.
+Deploying Kadeck with SSL/TLS enabled is strongly recommended.

 Certificates must be embedded in a Java Keystore (JKS) and mounted into the container at runtime.